djcooke/compendium/tips.md

 ### Survive Them

-* Toading/Otter Traps: Hopefully you aren't fighting anything.
+* Transformation Traps (toad/otter/owlet): Hopefully you aren't fighting anything.
 If you are, try to kite, dodge around corners, etc...
 Stay away from snakes if you're toaded!
 * Luring: Not good in the deeper floors!
   * Only the person who hit the trap has agro, so the safest option is to let them die if you're in a party.
   * If solo and you're likely to die, make sure you have a Pomander of Raising active and die in a safe spot - not in the middle of the room!
-  * If trying to fight through
+  * If trying to fight through:
     * Consider popping Pomander of Witching/Steel/Strength/Frailty
     * Try not to use Rage/Petrification/Magicite unless you were already planning to